 Step 7: After setting up the whole journey, test it and click on Publish in the top right corner

 Trigger journeys through API/Webhook or manually by adding specific contacts

 After Publishing the Journey.
 Click on 'Enroll Contacts' to send the journey to any existing contacts list, or you can upload a CSV.
 You can also trigger the journey by calling the API/Webhook or trigger it from other platforms like Zapier, Make, etc.

 Detailed documentation for triggering a journey through API can be found here .

 Click on your journey to view the journey dashboard.
 This shows the overall journey stats (total users in the journey, no. of mails sent, delivered etc.) as well as the stats of individual campaigns in the journey.

 ‘Activity log’ records the journey activity: date, trigger method used, total users in the journey, users in progress (at any stage within the journey), and no. of steps completed/failed.
-You can also choose to Cancel or pause journey by clicking on buttons on top right corner.
+You can also choose to Cancel or pause the journey by clicking on the buttons on the top right corner.

 The trigger that you have selected plays a crucial role in configuring various aspects of your journey, such as the available action blocks in your journey, the mapping of personalization parameters, and other various journey settings.